 The Precision Digital PDW30 gives you a simple, straightforward way to get an analog, discrete, or Modbus® signal from where you have it to where you need it.
-It’s a point-to-point wireless bridge packaged in a rugged, weather-tight housing that is designed to meet the demands of industrial installations.
+It’s a point-to-point wireless bridge packaged in a rugged, weather-tight housing designed to meet industrial installations’ demands.

 The primary unit accepts an analog, discrete, or Modbus® input and wirelessly broadcasts it to the secondary unit.
 The secondary unit then recreates that signal at its location.
 Just put the units in the field wherever you have a process signal and 24 VDC power.